Matthewt303/pySTORM/README.md

 Apart from file paths, Users must supply several parameters:

 - pixel_size, the length of a pixel at the sample plane.
+Must be in nanometers.
 - adu, analog-digital conversion rate.
 - offset, camera baseline graycount.
 - gain, EMCCD gain.
 Set to 1 if not using an EMCCD.